onsi/ginkgo/index.md

 - `--progress`

-	If present, Ginkgo will emit the progress to the `GinkgoWriter` as it enters and runs each `BeforeEach`, `AfterEach`, `It`, etc... node.
+	If present, Ginkgo will emit the progress to the `GinkgoWriter` as it enters and runs each `BeforeEach`, `AfterEach`, `It`, `Specify`, etc... node.
 This is useful for debugging stuck tests (e.g. where exactly is the test getting stuck?) and for making tests that emit many logs to the `GinkgoWriter` more readable (e.g. which logs were emitted in the `BeforeEach`?
-Which were emitted by the `It`?).
+Which were emitted by the `It` or `Specify`?).
 Combine with `--v` to emit the `--progress` output to stdout.

 **Controlling randomization:**